 - Scissors or paper cutter

 - Floral foam

 - Faux floral stems in styles of your choice

 - Wire or floral cutters

 First up, cut your scrapbook paper to size.
 If you have a paper cutter, this is the perfect time to use it.
 If you don’t have one, use your scissors to trim your paper, but know that you should add a paper cutter to your craft supply arsenal.
-I use mine that’s similar to this one all the time!

 Then tie twine or ribbon around the paper.
 (Twine is one of the 10 craft supplies I recommend you buy at Dollar Tree!
 To see the other products, check out this post.)

 Next, place your floral foam in the bottom of the tin can.
 Trim your faux floral stems to size and start placing them into the floral foam.
 I used a variety of stems that I purchased at Dollar Tree and Michaels.

 And that’s it!
 See, super easy but so pretty!